spxp/spxp-specs/info/Comparison.md

 ## Challenges and requirements for SPXP

-By radically pushing power and control from the network into endpoint devices, we face a hard requirement to support this protocol:
+By radically pushing power and control from the network into endpoint devices, we face a new hard requirement:
 You need a fat client to fully participate.

 It is possible to read and display public content with a very simple client.
 In order to fully participate with your own profile in